CartoDB/documentation/app/content/spatial-extension-sf/examples/new-suppliers-offices-based-on-store-locations-clusters.md

-## New suppliers offices based on Starbucks locations clusters
+## New suppliers offices based on store locations clusters

-In this example we are going to use points clustering to analyze where to locate ten new supplier offices in US based on Starbucks locations.
+In this example we are going to use points clustering to analyze where to locate 10 new supplier offices in US so they can best serve all Starbucks locations.

 ### Generating the clusters